netrana/deriv-asset-list/GUIDELINE.md

 ### Naming conventions
 - Folder:
-  - Folders containing last file should be in PascalCase.
-Otherwise camelCase.
+  - Folders should be in camelCase.
 - File:
-  - Only JSX components and related style files should use PascalCase other wise camelCase
+  - Only JSX components should use PascalCase

 ### Folder structure and purposes
 ```